Sitecore-Hackathon/2023-Code-Crushers/README.md

 />;
 ```

--   **Datasource ID** : Path or GUID of datasource associanted to the rendering
+-   **Datasource ID** : (Optional) Path or GUID of datasource associanted to the rendering
 -   **Component Name**: Name of the NextJs Component

 ### Sitecore Context Item Fallback for Component

-In some scenarios, Instead of checking for a datasource connected to a component.
-You will need a fallback to context item.
-But your code will be much cleaner if you just use the following HOC pattern.
+Similarly to `withDatasourceCheck` that comes OOTB to enforce a component to have a Datasource, we created a new High-Order component called `withDatasourceRendering` that is meant to help developers code faster by automatically checking for a Datasource if available, if not the datasource will fallback to the context item.

 ```tsx
 export default withDatasourceRendering()<HomepageMastheadProps>(